pinskylab/kelpEVOL_fq_gz_processing/README.md

 ### Addressing Temp Disk Space Issues

-To address your temp disk space, use the following command to view the files and dirs in the dir you assigned to be the temp dir (`ls` probably wont work well)
+To address your temp disk space, use the following command to view the files and dirs in the dir you assigned to be the temp dir (`ls` probably won't work well)

 ```bash
 # wahab